Wisconsin court: Bid to recover smuggled car can continue

 Gardner shipped the car from Switzerland to Chicago.
 Workman’s holding company — TL90108 LLC, named for the car’s serial number — tried to register it in Illinois, triggering a hit on a stolen vehicle report.

 A federal grand jury in Milwaukee indicted Gardner this past May on four counts of wire fraud and one count of transporting a stolen car in foreign commerce.
 According to the indictment, Gardner stole the Talbot Lago from the Milwaukee factory, stored it until mid-2005 and forged documents showing he was the legal owner.
-In 2006 he shipped the car to Switzerland and restored it in France before selling it to Workman, falsely representing to Workman that he was the legal owner.
+He shipped the car to Switzerland in 2006 and restored it in France before selling it to Workman, falsely representing to Workman that he was the legal owner.

-Workman’s attorney, Larry Heftman, told the Journal Sentinel in June that Workman bought the car in good faith.
+Workman’s attorney, Larry Heftman, said Workman bought the car in good faith and paid a fair price.

 Mueller and Ford demanded TL90108 return the car to them and sued the company in 2017 when the company refused to hand it over.